-If your son/daughter needs a current account, then they could consider the RBS Revolve, specifically designed for 11-18 year olds.
+If your son/daughter needs a current account, then they could consider the Royal Bank of Scotland Revolve, specifically designed for 11-18 year olds.
 This enables young people to earn interest on their money and they’ll get a debit card to use in shops and online.
 They can even design the look of their debit card with their own artwork or photo.
 They will have access to top tips on how to manage their money as well as the opportunity to earn money by sharing their ideas.

 Current accounts with benefits